PaddlePaddle/PaddleFL/docs/source/index.rst

     team.rst

-PaddleFL is developed and maintained by Nimitz Team at Baidu
+PaddleFL is developed by PaddlePaddle and Security team.

 .. toctree::